justkaanz/Phoenixcoin/README.md

 ----------------

 PhoenixCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 420k blocks (~2 years)
+ - subsidy halves in 1,26 million blocks
  - ~84 million total coins

 The rest is the same as Bitcoin.